Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

 - Don’t speed– it’s a factor in 33% of motorcycle fatalities.

 - Do not engage in lane splitting (riding between lanes of traffic moving the same direction).
 It is a dangerous and illegal practice in Florida.

 - Make yourself visible to other drivers, and use common sense.

-How Can the St. Petersburg Motorcycle Accident Lawyers at the Law Firm of Fran Haasch Help Me?
+How Can the St. Petersburg Motorcycle Accident Lawyers at the Fran Haasch Law Group Help Me?

 The ‘Sunshine City’ is home to the Tampa Bay Rays, a Major League Baseball team, and their stadium, Tropicana Field.
 High-profile companies like Raymond James and Home Shopping Network employ thousands of local citizens making St. Petersburg the perfect place to live, work, and take your motorcycle out on a joyride.

 Whether enjoying the beautiful scenery or stopping by the world’s largest shuffleboard club, an accident can happen anywhere.
 If you or a loved one have been injured, it’s important to know your rights.
 Our St. Petersburg motorcycle accident lawyers understand what it’s like to share the road with negligent drivers because personal injury law isn’t just one of our practice areas–we’re avid bikers ourselves.
 We take getting justice for our clients seriously, and we back down from no insurance company.